 This page tells you about the stages of a cancer.
 There is information about

-Staging is important because it helps your treatment team to know which treatments you need.
-If a cancer is just in one place, then a local treatment such as surgery or radiotherapy could be enough to get rid of it completely.
-A local treatment treats only one area of the body.
+Doctors may recommend a local treatment, such as surgery or radiotherapy if your cancer is just in one place.
+This could be enough to get rid of the cancer completely.
+A local treatment treats only an area of the body.

-Cancer cells in these nodes, it is a sign that the cancer has begun to spread.
-Cancer doctors call this having positive lymph nodes.
-The cells have broken away from the original cancer and got trapped in the lymph nodes.
-But it is not always possible to tell if they have gone anywhere else.
+Cancer cells in these nodes is a sign that the cancer has started to spread.
+This is often called having positive lymph nodes.
+It means that the cells have broken away from the original cancer and got trapped in the lymph nodes.
+But it isn't always possible to tell if they have gone anywhere else.

-The systems mean that
+The systems mean that:

-- Doctors have a common language to describe the size and spread of cancers
+- doctors have a common language to describe the size and spread of cancers

 Some blood cancers or lymph system cancers have their own staging systems.

-- T refers to the size of the cancer and how far it has spread into nearby tissue – it can be 1, 2, 3 or 4, with 1 being small and 4 large
+T refers to the size of the cancer and how far it has spread into nearby tissue – it can be 1, 2, 3 or 4, with 1 being small and 4 large

-- N refers to whether the cancer has spread to the lymph nodes – it can be between 0 (no lymph nodes containing cancer cells) and 3 (lots of lymph nodes containing cancer cells)
+N refers to whether the cancer has spread to the lymph nodes – it can be between 0 (no lymph nodes containing cancer cells) and 3 (lots of lymph nodes containing cancer cells)

-- M refers to whether the cancer has spread to another part of the body – it can either be 0 (the cancer hasn't spread) or 1 (the cancer has spread)
+M refers to whether the cancer has spread to another part of the body – it can either be 0 (the cancer hasn't spread) or 1 (the cancer has spread)

-So for example, a small cancer that has spread to the lymph nodes but not to anywhere else in the body may be T2 N1 M0.
+So for example a small cancer that has spread to the lymph nodes but not to anywhere else in the body may be T2 N1 M0.
 Or a more advanced cancer that has spread may be T4 N3 M1.

-Here is a brief summary of what the stages mean for most types of cancer.
+Here is a brief summary of what the stages mean for most types of cancer:

 Stage 3 usually means the cancer is larger.
-It may have started to spread into surrounding tissues and there are cancer cells in the lymph nodes in the area.
+It may have started to spread into surrounding tissues and there are cancer cells in the lymph nodes nearby.

 Stage 4 means the cancer has spread from where it started to another body organ.
-This is also called secondary or metastatic cancer.
+For example to the liver or lung.
+This is also called secondary or metastatic cancer

-Sometimes doctors use the letters A, B or C to further divide the number categories – for example, stage 3B cervical cancer.
+Sometimes doctors use the letters A, B or C to further divide the number categories.
+For example, stage 3B cervical cancer.

 Carcinoma in situ is sometimes called stage 0 cancer or 'in situ neoplasm'.
 It means that there is a group of abnormal cells in an area of the body.
 The cells may develop into cancer at some time in the future.
 The changes in the cells are called dysplasia.
 The number of abnormal cells is too small to form a tumour.

-Some doctors and researchers call these cell changes 'precancerous changes' or 'non invasive cancer'.
+Some doctors or researchers call these cell changes 'precancerous changes' or 'non invasive cancer'.
 But many areas of carcinoma in situ will never develop into cancer.
 So some doctors feel that these terms are inaccurate and they don't use them.

 Because these areas of abnormal cells are still so small they are usually not found unless they are somewhere easy to spot, for example in the skin.
 A carcinoma in situ in an internal organ is usually too small to show up on a scan.
 But tests used in cancer screening programmes can pick up carcinomas in situ in the breast or the neck of the womb (cervix).